Appearance Calendar & Lecture Programs

 Miscellaneous Deeds,

-Pennsylvania’s county courthouses hold the solutions to many genealogical problems.
-This lecture describes the types of records available there. - Before It Was a County
+Pennsylvania’s county courthouses hold the solutions to many genealogical problems. - Before It Was a County

 - A custom-designed lecture that takes the Pennsylvania county of interest and profiles what types of records exist for that county from the time period before it was erected – and where those records can be found.
 Good for orienting genealogists to the